Download Veterinary School Admissions Guide as a printable PDF

 Freshman Year

-• Start taking basic sciences (See chart above).
+- Start taking basic sciences (See chart on first page)

-• Begin getting involved with volunteer opportunities (campus and community).
+- Begin getting involved with volunteer and service opportunities (campus and community).

 Sophomore Year

-• Stay involved in extracurricular activities (shadowing, volunteer, etc.)
+- Stay involved in extracurricular activities (shadowing, volunteering, etc.).

 Junior Year

-• Schedule a mock interview with Career Services.
+- Schedule a mock interview with the Career Center.

 Senior Year